 This lucrative profession offers diverse opportunities in the UK and abroad, making it an attractive job worth pursuing.
 Creating a successful job application for this dynamic industry starts with a modern CV that is relevant and tailored.
 Even if you have little to no work experience and are pursuing an apprenticeship, quickly boost your chances of success through courses, gaining additional work experience, or using a skill-based CV template.
 By using these essential sections in this guide, you can create a stand-out personal profile, effectively highlight your skills, experiences, and use certifications to increase your chances of landing your dream job.

-Consider improving your CV and choose a ready-made CV template with an expert design tailored to your career goals.
 If you need more inspiration or are considering a career change, browse our CV examples to help with your job search in 2023.
 If you’re applying to a trainee or apprenticeship role, to enhance your chances of being shortlisted, refer to our cover letter advice to complement your CV for an electrician role.

 In the UK, a degree is generally not required for this role.
 Instead, you must usually complete a relevant apprenticeship diploma or vocational training program and obtain the necessary certifications and qualifications.
 This hands-on experience and training are essential for pursuing a successful career in this profession.

 The standard CV format in the UK includes a summary, work experience, education, skills, and certifications sections.
 Begin with personal details and a summary.
 List work history, education, and key skills relevant to the role.
 Keep it concise and use a well-structured format that is easy to read.

 Your CV should be 1-2 pages.
 It must be relevant, concise and well-structured.
 Consider writing a cover letter to support your application.
 For more guidance, read our article on how long a CV should be.